Sequencing - Work in Progress

 Element Biosciences AVITI (Avidity Sequencing)

-Element Biosciences launched the AVITI in 2022, introducing a fundamentally different chemistry called "Avidity Sequencing" or "Avidite Base Chemistry" (ABC).
-The key innovation is the separation of nucleotide identification from nucleotide incorporation, using multivalent molecular complexes called "avidites."
+Element Biosciences launched the AVITI in 2022, introducing a fundamentally different chemistry called "Avidity Sequencing" or "Avidite Base Chemistry" (ABC)6.
+The key innovation separates nucleotide identification from nucleotide incorporation using multivalent molecular complexes called "avidites."
 The instrument uses three different engineered polymerases, rolling circle amplification instead of bridge PCR, and a low-binding surface chemistry.

 Element was founded in 2017 by Molly He, who previously led engineering teams at Illumina and was a co-inventor on multiple Illumina sequencing patents.
-The company raised over $400 million before launching its first instrument and explicitly designed the AVITI to be Illumina-library-compatible from day one — a strategic choice that dramatically lowered the switching cost for labs already invested in Illumina workflows.
-The "avidity" approach — using multivalent binding to amplify signal without modifying the DNA — was inspired by the immune system, where antibodies achieve high-avidity target recognition through multiple simultaneous weak interactions.
+The company raised over $400 million before launching its first instrument and explicitly designed the AVITI to accept Illumina-format libraries from day one—a strategic choice that dramatically lowered the switching cost for labs already invested in Illumina workflows.
+The "avidity" approach—using multivalent binding to amplify signal without modifying the DNA—was inspired by the immune system, where antibodies achieve high-avidity target recognition through multiple simultaneous weak interactions.

 Library Structure and Compatibility